8 Communication Services Stocks Showing Unusual Options Activity In Today's Session

 These bullet-by-bullet explanations have been constructed using the accompanying table.

-• Regarding VIAC (NASDAQ:VIAC), we observe a call option sweep with bullish sentiment.
-It expires in 189 day(s) on January 21, 2022.
-Parties traded 521 contract(s) at a $42.50 strike.
-This particular call needed to be split into 41 different trades to become filled.
-The total cost received by the writing party (or parties) was $218.8K, with a price of $420.0 per contract.
-There were 7504 open contracts at this strike prior to today, and today 3285 contract(s) were bought and sold.
+• Regarding ATVI (NASDAQ:ATVI), we observe a call option sweep with bullish sentiment.
+It expires in 9 day(s) on July 30, 2021.
+Parties traded 234 contract(s) at a $90.00 strike.
+This particular call needed to be split into 3 different trades to become filled.
+The total cost received by the writing party (or parties) was $40.9K, with a price of $175.0 per contract.
+There were 431 open contracts at this strike prior to today, and today 1406 contract(s) were bought and sold.

 Options Alert Terminology